Disappearance of Georgina Gharsallah: Progress of the enquiry

 Gharsallah's family sought information via appeals over social media.
 Notably, Andrea set up a Facebook page and this attracted many reported sightings, offers of information and comments.
 Andrea passed much of this on to the police who did not find all of it to be credible.
 Potential witnesses would often withdraw or modify information when approached by detectives.
 Some of the reported sightings were determined to be cases of mistaken identity.
-Two men were briefly arrested as a result of such a report but were quickly released without charge.
+Two men were briefly arrested as a result of such a report, but were quickly released without charge.

+Sighting

 CCTV footage was obtained by police from many sites in Worthing and one item was judged relevant.
-At around 3:30pm on 7 March 2018 two women were recorded together in the town centre of Worthing and one of them resembled Gharsallah.
-The video footage was circulated by the police in August 2019 with a request for information.
-But the two women were never identified.
+At around 15:30 on 7 March 2018, two women were recorded together in Worthing town centre and one of them resembled Gharsallah.
+The video footage was circulated by the police in August 2019 with a request for information, but the two women were never identified.
 Some observers questioned whether the woman in the afternoon video was actually Gharsallah.
-One obvious discrepancy is that Gharsallah was wearing black high heel boots in the morning video at Clifton Road but the woman in the town centre that afternoon was wearing tan coloured flat heeled boots.
-For the two to be the same person it would require that Gharsallah had changed her footwear during the day.
+One obvious discrepancy is that Gharsallah was wearing black high-heeled boots in the morning video at Clifton Road but the woman in the town centre that afternoon was wearing tan coloured flat-heeled boots.
+For the two sightings to be the same person, it would require that Gharsallah had changed her footwear during the day.

-The case was featured on the BBC Crimewatch TV show in October 2018.
+The case was featured on the BBC Crimewatch TV programme in October 2018.
 The Crimestoppers charity offered a £5,000 reward for information leading to the conviction of Gharsallah's abductor.
-In August 2019 the police finally upgraded the investigation to that of a murder enquiry at which point the Crimestoppers reward was raised to £10,000.
+In August 2019, the police finally upgraded the investigation to that of a murder enquiry at which point the Crimestoppers reward was raised to £10,000.